gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 ## Team Structure

 - Each district will be allowed to send as many teams as the district feels will be competitive and that they are financially able to send.
-These will be the district International Teams.
+These will be the district's International Teams.
 - Each team must have a coach and may also have an assistant coach.

 ## Event Registration

-- All arrangements, promotion, and administration will be by the LIFE Office.
+- All arrangements, promotion, and administration will be handled by the CQLT and LIFE Office.
 - Notification by each district of its intention to enter a team must be received by the CQLT, on a form supplied by the CQLT, no later than the date posted on the C&MA Quizzing website.
 - The names of the International Team, coaching staff, and all registration fees must be sent, when specified, to the LIFE Office for that quiz year.
+- District participation fees the current quiz year must be paid in order to register for the International competition.
+Any exceptions to this must be brought to the C&MA Quizzing Leadership Team (CQLT).

 ## Selection of Officials

 - Officials for a sanctioned quiz may include a quizmaster, answer judge(s), and a scorekeeper(s).
-- The international quizmaster and officials will be appointed by the CQLT.
+- The international quizmasters and officials will be appointed by the CQLT.
 To be considered for the CQLT appointment, all quizmasters and officials must:
     - Be a regular church attender.
     - Have three years of district quizmastering experience and be recommended by their district office or quiz committee.
     - Go through an evaluation process established by the CQLT, to determine that each official is qualified to perform their specific role.